ludiosarchive/Coreweb/README.md

 	that avoids copying strings.
 It also handles circular references.

 *	cw/eq.js - Provides `cw.eq.equals`, which can deep-compare objects
-	and calls `equals` methods on your objects.
-See its docstring for exact behavior.
+	using its own comparions and the `equals` method on your objects.
+	See its docstring for the exact behavior.

 *	cw/eventual.js - Provides a `setTimeout(..., 0)` that guarantees
 	first-queued-first-called ordering.

 *	cw/crosstab.js - Makes it possible to do synchronous funcalls across already-open browser tabs (or windows), using `window.name`/`window.open`.
-Not for Chrome or IE8+.
+It doesn't work in Chrome or IE8+.

-*	cw/env.js - Provides many functions to grab information about the browser environment.
+*	cw/env.js - Provides functions to grab information about the browser
+	environment: plugins, window properties, screen information, time zone.

 *	cw/externalinterface.js - A JS->Flash ExternalInterface that is
-	fast and not broken (unlike what Flash Player injects into the page.)
+	fast and not broken (unlike what Flash Player injects into the page).

 *	cw/loadflash.js - Functions to load a Flash object that follows our own `onloadcallback` protocol.
-Returns and fires a Deferred when loading has finished.
+Returns a Deferred that fires when loading has finished.

 *	cw/clock.js - Provides a deterministic clock for unit testing,